atenfyr/UAssetAPI/docs/src/api/uassetapi.unrealpackage.md

 #### Returns

 [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
-The path to the file on disk, or string.Empty if none could be found.
+The path to the file on disk, or null if none could be found.

 ### **PullSchemasFromAnotherAsset(FName, FName)**